mxgmn/WaveFunctionCollapse/README.md

 Voxel models generated with WFC and other algorithms will be in a separate repo.

 ## Constrained synthesis
 WFC algorithm supports constraints.
-Therefore, it can be easely combined with other generative algorithms or with manual creation.
+Therefore, it can be easily combined with other generative algorithms or with manual creation.

 Here is WFC autocompleting a level started by a human: